DataBiosphere/data-platforms/DCP-RFC-Guide.md

 #### Add Definitions

 We ought to define Data Object Service and link to it.
+Added to doc 7/26/18 4:59 PM

 #### identifiers.org usage

 One of the great values we've gained from Team Sodium is via the identifiers.org team.
 Being able to quickly and easily register a namespace to identifiers.org is very useful and could be better described in the informational document KC2 provides.
 Additionally link to their work on making it API driven.

 #### zenodo DOI versus DataCite DOI
-DataGUIDs Section

-This is our section and we
 If we already have software or data registered to a zenodo DOI, do we need to issue a DataCite DOI?
 Would it be more correct to say that DOI in general are used, or another section for zenodo?

 <a name="4"></a>